LucasSim0n/BlogAggreGator/README.md

 ## Project overview

-BlogAggreGator is a lightweight command-line application that fetches and aggregates blog or RSS feed posts.
+Gator is a lightweight command-line application that fetches and aggregates blog or RSS feed posts.
 It uses [sqlc](https://sqlc.dev/) for type-safe SQL queries and stores results in a relational database.

 The project is designed to be simple, extensible, and developer-friendly.